 - Post-Graduate Degree in any of the following areas: Gender, Climate Change Finance, Economics, Econometrics, Public Policy, Social Policy.

 - The Consultant will be engaged for a maximum of 35 working days during the period 1 November – 31 December 2020.

 - The Consultancy fee will be negotiated before contracting.
 Each payment will be based on a predefined and formal agreement between UN Women and the consultant and will be disbursed based on satisfactory completion of agreed deliverables.

 Hardware, Software and Communication:

 - The Consultant must be equipped with a fully functional laptop, which must run at least Windows 7.
 The consultant must be reasonably accessible by email and telephone (preferably mobile).
 The use of reliable, internet-based (Skype or equivalent) is required.

-- Interviews may have to be conducted with the shortlisted applicants;
+- Interviews may be conducted with the shortlisted applicants.

 - The consultant should submit, along with his/her application, the curriculum vitae of team members.